 On the day, just remember that everything you eat is likely to be coming back up!
 I ate fruit and some bread.
 I avoided anything acidic.
 And drank a lot of water.
 Hydration starts the day before.
 You probably won’t want to drink much during the ceremony, so many sure you are well hydrated before.

 The only other thing I’d say is if it’s helpful for you, then have some kind of a calming and affirming mantra.
 This anchored me through the ceremony and kept me in the light when my thoughts tried to take a turn!
 Mine was super long, but I didn’t say it all together.
-I just took what I needed in the moment.
+I just took what I needed at the moment.

 What to expect after an Ayahuasca ceremony

 Again everyone will be different.
 I went with 2 friends.
-Myself and one friend were totally back in the room and grounded by the time we were leaving.
+I and one friend were totally back in the room and grounded by the time we were leaving.
 My other friend was not.
 She was still feeling out of it.

 The next day I pretty much slept and watched Netflix all day.
 My head ached, and I struggled to eat.
 I drank a gallon of water.
 My friend was the same, but she also had the worst headache she has ever had.